danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **The Schema Registry Maven Plugin** generates Java classes from Avro schemas for use in Kafka producers and consumers.
 - **The Schema Registry supports multiple subjects per topic**, allowing different schemas for keys and values.
 - **Confluent Replicator** can be used to replicate schemas between Schema Registry clusters.
+- **Avro deserializer fetches missing schemas from the registry**.
+- Adding a field without a default is a **forward compatible Avro schema change**.

 ### Security:
 - **Encryption is configured** using listener configuration and managing truststores/keystores to protect data in transit.